influxdata/docs-v2/content/influxdb/v2.4/write-data/replication/replicate-data.md

 a replication stream.

 {{% note %}}
-To replicate data to InfluxDB OSS or InfluxDB Enterprise, adjust the desired remote connection values accordingly.
+To replicate data to InfluxDB OSS or InfluxDB Enterprise, adjust the remote connection values accordingly.
 {{% /note %}}